How do I book the boats?

 I want to join but it is part way through the season, can I still join?

-The standard memberships are set and priced for full seasons, but you can still join for a part season membership dependent on membership places being available.
-Please contact us for more info and for pricing.
-Please note that a part season membership may affect the added membership extras like training budgets.
+The membership a is set and priced for full season (April – September), but you can still join for a part season membership dependent on membership places being available.
+Please contact us for more info.

 What Qualifications do I need?

 You need to have completed an RYA Powerboat Level two course and hold an RYA/MCA VHF operators licence, and the online Essential Navigation course.
-All courses can be taken through the Edinburgh Marine Academy, and training budgets can be put towards these courses.
-Powerboat Level Twos are usually taken on the first two membership days of the season, and VHF courses are arranged on demand, or can be completed online.
+All courses can be taken through the Edinburgh Marine Academy, and members exclusive discounts can be put towards these courses.

 Where should I go on my day trip?